probabl-ai/skore/README.md

 <br />

-## Why skore?
+## What is skore?

-ML development is an art — blending business sense, stats knowledge, and coding skills.
-Brought to you by [Probabl](https://probabl.ai), a company co-founded by scikit-learn core developers, skore helps data scientists focus on what matters: building impactful models with hindsight and clarity.
+skore is a Python open-source library designed to help data scientists apply recommended practices and avoid common methodological pitfalls in scikit-learn.

+## Key features

+- **Diagnose**: catch methodological errors before they impact your models.
+  - `train_test_split` supercharged with methodological guidance: the API is the same as scikit-learn's, but skore displays warnings when applicable.
+For example, it warns you against shuffling time series data or when you have class imbalance.
+- **Evaluate**: automated insightful reports.
+  - `EstimatorReport`: feed your scikit-learn compatible estimator and dataset, and it generates recommended metrics and plots to help you analyze your estimator.
+All these are computed and generated for you in 1 line of code.
+Under the hood, we use efficient caching to make the computations blazing fast.
+  - `CrossValidationReport`: Get a skore estimator report for each fold of your cross-validation.

+## What's next?

 Skore is just at the beginning of its journey, but we’re shipping fast!
-Frequent updates and new features are on the way as we work toward our vision of becoming a comprehensive library for data scientists, supporting every phase of the machine learning lifecycle.
+Frequent updates and new features are on the way as we work toward our vision of becoming a comprehensive library for data scientists.

 ⭐ Support us with a star and spread the word - it means a lot! ⭐

-## Key features

-- **Diagnose**: Catch methodological errors before they impact your models with **smart alerts** that analyze both code execution and data patterns in real-time.
-- **Evaluate**: Uncover actionable insights through **automated reports** surfacing relevant metrics.
-Explore faster with our intelligent caching system.

 ## 🚀 Quick start